 How could they deny their worship of Baal?
-Because in their own minds their Baal (Lord) was the eloahi of Scriptures.
+Because in their own minds, their Baal (LORD) was the eloahi of Scriptures.
 They had deliberately blinded themselves to the difference.
-Accordingly, they prophesied and swore by Baal believing this name to be a title for a universal deity.
+Accordingly, they prophesied and swore by Baal (the LORD), believing this name to be a title for a universal deity.

 Into this anomaly walked the prophets of Yahweh.
 When Yahweh sent his loyal prophets in his sacred name to correct the error, they were rejected.
-The message sent in the name of Yahweh was not quite what the people wanted to hear.
+This is because the message sent in the name of Yahweh differed from what the people wanted to hear.

 And they refused to listen and gave a stubborn shoulder and made their ears heavy against hearing.
 Yes, they made their hearts adamant against hearing the Torah and the words which Yahweh of hosts has sent by his ruach (spirit) by the former prophets.
 (Zechariah 7:11-12)

-Their inward desire to follow the things of Baalism resulted in a plot to remove the personage of Yahweh out of the Scriptures and replace him with a universal “Lord” who was much more permissive.
-Yahweh’s laws and commandments were viewed as far too restrictive for their taste.
+Their inward desire to follow the things of Baalism resulted in a plot to remove the personage of Yahweh from the Scriptures and replace him with a universal “LORD” who was much more permissive.
+But unfortunately, Yahweh’s laws and commandments were viewed as far too restrictive for their taste.

 At the same time, they wanted to retain the idea of antiquity for their own religion.
 With Yahweh gone, the religious and political leaders could utilize human interpretations and ideas from the neighboring Baal cults.
 They could set aside Yahweh’s commands with words of their own choosing and device.

-In the book of Jeremiah we read this condemnation against these religious leaders (prophets) of ancient Israel:
+In the book of Jeremiah, we read the condemnation against these religious leaders (prophets) of ancient Israel:

 I (Yahweh) have heard what the prophets said, who prophesy lies in my name, saying, I have had a vision, I have had a vision!
 How long is this there in the heart of the prophets, the prophets of lies, and the prophets of their own heart’s deceit?
 (THEY) PLOT TO MAKE MY PEOPLE FORGET MY NAME by their visions, which they tell each man to his neighbor; AS HAVE FORGOTTEN THEIR FATHERS MY NAME FOR BAAL (THE LORD)!
 (Jeremiah 23:25-27)

-The priestly conspiracy taught Baal (the Lord) instead of Yahweh.
-The Israelites soon forgot the name Yahweh and in time treated the title baal as a personal name for the eloahi of Scriptures.
+The priestly conspiracy taught Baal instead of Yahweh.
+In time, the Israelites soon forgot the name Yahweh and treated the title baal or “lord” as a personal name for the eloahi of Scriptures.